JasonJerry/lockphish/README.md

 # Lockphish v1.0

-Lockphish is a tool for phishing attacks on the lock screen, designed to grab Windows credentials, Android PIN and iPhone Passcode
+Lockphish is a tool for phishing attacks on the lock screen, designed to grab Windows credentials, Android PIN and iPhone Passcode using a https link.

 ## Author: https://github.com/thelinuxchoice/lockphish
 ## Twitter: https://twitter.com/linux_choice